The Crater Lake Monster: Production

+William R. Stromberg had worked with stop motion, assisting Art Clokey with episodes of Davey and Goliath as well as doing commercial work.
+Stromberg collaborated with longtime friend Richard Cardella on a monster movie that was written in the same style as 1950s monster movies.
+Initially the two had planned to do a movie inspired by Bigfoot, but after a glut of similar movies the two decided to make a monster inspired by dinosaurs instead.
+Stromberg brought another friend, David W. Allen who specialized in stop motion, to design the monster as Stromberg didn't think alternatives such as a man in a suit would be sufficient.

-The film suffered from financing and publication problems with Crown International, as Cardella recounts:
+The movie suffered from financing and publication problems with Crown International, as Cardella recounts:

+Crown assumed greater control of the movie, deleting expository scenes that would have added to the plot.
+Stromberg voiced his disapproval of the editing decisions by Crown that he was not privy to, which made the passage of time confusing and damaged the movie's pacing.

-There was no post work done on the film resulting in day for night scenes being just day.
+There was no post work done on the film resulting in day for night scenes being simply daytime.

+The stop-motion effects were created by Phil Tippett, who was also working concurrently on Star Wars.

 Parts of the movie were filmed on location at Huntington Lake, California, and Palomar Mountain, California.

 Reception

-George R. Reis from DVD Drive-In called it "one of the worst giant monster flicks of all time".
+George R. Reis from DVD Drive-In termed it "one of the worst giant monster flicks of all time".
 Buzz McClain from Allmovie wrote, "With virtually no budget (not even for a competent tripod to hold the camera steady) and using amateur actors, the movie employs the most laughable devices to render the impression of a raging dinosaur—an immobile rubber head, for instance—and the most unpredictable shuffling of scenes of tension and humor."
-Andrew Smith from Popcorn Pictures gave the film a score of 1 out of 10, writing, "The Crater Lake Monster is nearly as bad as its reputation claims, but the brief stop motion special effects are worth one look...
+Andrew Smith from Popcorn Pictures gave the movie a score of 1 out of 10, writing, "The Crater Lake Monster is nearly as bad as its reputation claims, but the brief stop motion special effects are worth one look...
 It’s just a shame that these effects are wasted in this hokey micro budget film, and are not displayed in something bigger budgeted and more professional."
-Keith Bailey from Radio Times gave it 1/5 stars, calling it "so slow and shoddy, it makes some of the worst 1950s monster movies look like masterpieces".
+Keith Bailey from Radio Times gave it 1/5 stars, terming it "so slow and shoddy, it makes some of the worst 1950s monster movies look like masterpieces".